Saturday 23 November

 Making Geology Visible

-Just out!
 Visible Geology is a free digital tool built to explore and discover the earth's processes and revolutionize how geological concepts are taught to students.
 Meanwhile, Mixed Reality Visualisation bring the subsurface to life with interactive visualisation of real 3D geological models using HoloLens mixed reality goggles.
 Come try it!

 Brought to you by: